 Program Goals

-It is expected that this program will prepare students to:
+It is expected that this program will prepare you to:

-- Understand, interpret, and apply the philosophy and contemplative practices of Rudolf Steiner to their own preparation and practice.
+- Understand, interpret, and apply the philosophy and contemplative practices of Rudolf Steiner to your own preparation and practice.

 - Teach creatively, regardless of subject matter, to enliven and support student learning and human development in developmentally appropriate ways.